Environmental Peacebuilding

 Why is Environmental Peacebuilding important?

 Mounting evidence indicates that depleting natural resources and climate impacts prolong existing conflicts and drive new conflict hotspots around the world.
 Environment and climate can be a cause of conflict (e.g. conflicts around scarce water) or a multiplier of conflict (e.g. weather extremes exaggerate existing conflicts and humanitarian crises related to them), closely interconnecting with other socio-economic conflict drivers.
-In addition, violent conflicts can directly cause severe environmental destruction.
-At the same time, states in a situation of violent conflict are rarely able to focus on measures for environmental protection or climate change mitigation and therefore delay action for climate change mitigation and healthy ecosystems.
-Failing to act on the intersection of ecosystems and conflict risks increased violence and accelerating the climate and environmental crisis.

 How does the ACP approach such complex challenges?